 We process your information, including Personal Data, for the following purposes:

 We will keep your Personal Data as reasonably necessary to fulfill the purposes for which Personal Data is collected as stated herein; for as long as is necessary for the performance of the contract between you and us, if any; and to comply with legal and statutory obligations, such as in tax, trade and corporate laws.
 When we no longer need your Personal Data for our purposes, we will destroy, delete or erase that Personal Data or convert it into an anonymous form.

 If another company acquires our company, business, or assets, that company will possess the Personal Data collected by us and will assume the rights and obligations regarding your Personal Data as described in this Privacy Statement.

 We may also share your information with other third parties in an anonymized or aggregate manner.
-Except as noted in this Privacy Statement (e.g., pursuant to an acquisition or merger) MarkLogic will not sell your Personal Data to any third parties.
+MarkLogic will not sell your personal information.

 Our Site automatically gathers certain traffic information, such as Internet Protocol (“IP”) addresses and other numeric codes used to identify a computer, which may be considered Personal Data under applicable laws.
 However, this information is aggregated and may not personally identify you.
 It is collected to help us improve the Site and the services we offer.
 For example, we may use IP addresses to monitor Site usage to better prepare for anticipated traffic patterns.
 We may also gather user information that we save on your computer (not on our server) as “cookies” in order to streamline the Site experience.